Lithuania in the Eurovision Song Contest 2016: Background

 For the 2016 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 LRT confirmed their intentions to participate at the 2016 Eurovision Song Contest on 13 July 2015.
 On 6 October 2015, the broadcaster announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Stockholm.

 Before Eurovision

 "Eurovizijos" dainų konkurso nacionalinė atranka

 "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) was the national final format developed by LRT in order to select Lithuania's entry for the Eurovision Song Contest 2016.
 The competition involved a ten-week-long process that commenced on 9 January 2016 and concluded with a winning song and artist on 12 March 2016.
 The 10 shows took place at the LRT studios in Vilnius and were hosted by Andrius Rožickas and Gerūta Griniūtė.
-The shows were broadcast on LRT televizija, LRT Lituanica and LRT Radijas as well as online via the broadcaster's website lrt.lt.
-The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.
+The shows were broadcast on LRT televizija, LRT Lituanica, and LRT Radijas, as well as online via the broadcaster's website lrt.lt.
+The final was also streamed online on the official Eurovision Song Contest website eurovision.tv.